Stuycs-K/final-project-ma-mark-li-edmond/WORKLOG.md

 ### 5/28/2024

-fixed images to properly load
+fixed images to properly load and wrote player_turn code (clicking a card to place)